martinda/jenkins-gsoc-gsod-outreachy-poster/README.md

 # Banner for GSoC GSoD Jenkins

-## Logos and rules for using logos:
+## Logos and rules for using logos

+Except as otherwise noted, the content of this repository is licensed under the Creative Commons Attribution 4.0 License.

+Individual Logos are under their own license.

 ### Jenkins